leezer3/OpenBVE-Documentation-Hugo/content/en/trains/train_xml/_index.md

 **\<Subject>** *Descriptions* **\</Subject>**
 {{% /command %}}

-**Descriptions** should be a comma-separated list, equal to the number of notches the train has for the subject.
+**Descriptions** should be a comma or semi-colon separated list, equal to the number of notches the train has for the subject.

 The entries for this list must be placed in order from low to high.

-For an example brake handle with EB, hold brake and 8 notches, the following would be used:
+For an example brake or locomotive brake handle with EB, hold brake and 8 notches, the following would be used:

 {{% function "_Example Brake Handle NotchDescriptions:_" %}}
-\<NotchDescriptions>EB,8,7,6,5,4,3,1,HLD,N\</NotchDescriptions>
+\<NotchDescriptions>EB,HLD,N,1,2,3,4,5,6,7,8\</NotchDescriptions>
 {{% /function %}}

+A train using the automatic air-brake has a total of three notches, e.g:

+{{% function "_Example Brake Handle NotchDescriptions:_" %}}
+\<NotchDescriptions>EB,REL,LAP,SRV\</NotchDescriptions>
+{{% /function %}}

 For an example power handle with 8 notches, the following would be used:

 {{% function "_Example Power Handle NotchDescriptions:_" %}}
 \<NotchDescriptions>N,1,2,3,4,5,6,7,8\</NotchDescriptions>
+{{% /function %}}

+The reverser must be in the order Neutral, Forwards, Reverse:

+{{% function "_Example Reverser Handle NotchDescriptions:_" %}}
+\<NotchDescriptions>N,F,R\</NotchDescriptions>
 {{% /function %}}

 ## <a name="car"></a>■ 3.
 The Car section